david-v/plaza-mayor/README.md

 For now I've managed to move the DB connection to a Singleton.
 With 'spring' handling the Front Controller, the start point to my requests is the Controller actions themselves, so I had to use the "magic" of [ @Autowired JdbcTemplate jdbcTemplate; ] which I hate.

 I just don't like annotations at this point, coming from PHP where I know what my app does from the first line of index.php to the very end of a request, there's too much XML and hidden configuration that Spring handles for you.
 I want to avoid it when possible (for now).

+*20 Feb*

+Okay I got the basics now, time to start using an IDE!
+I installed the popular Eclipse, and the project wouldn't even build as Maven, it seems like Gradle is smarter from the command line: my packages were all wrong and still run, that's how smart it is.
+No longer the case when trying to run Maven from Eclipse.
+I got the dependencies all sorted and finally it's up and running again.
+Debugger listening.
+I do not entirely like Eclipse though, it feels... old.
+PHPStorm is much nicer

+*21 Feb*

+I got rid of Eclipse, I couldn't stand its white blackground colour.
+I've installed Intellij (from JetBrains like PHPStorm and Webstorm, which I've used A LOT) and it feels so much natural, as they share interface and keyboard shortcuts.
+NOW I feel that I could properly start coding in Java.